google/highway/g3doc/quick_reference.md

 reside between `HWY_BEFORE_NAMESPACE` and `HWY_AFTER_NAMESPACE`.
 Alternatively,
 individual functions or lambdas may be prefixed with `HWY_ATTR`.

+If you know the SVE vector width and are using static dispatch, you can specify `-march=armv9-a+sve2-aes -msve-vector-bits=128` and Highway will then use `HWY_SVE2_128` as the baseline.
+Similarly, `-march=armv8.2-a+sve -msve-vector-bits=256` enables the `HWY_SVE_256` specialization for Neoverse V1.
+Note that these flags are unnecessary when using dynamic dispatch.
+Highway will automatically detect and dispatch to the best available target, including `HWY_SVE2_128` or `HWY_SVE_256`.

 Immediates (compile-time constants) are specified as template arguments to avoid constant-propagation issues with Clang on ARM.